TheLord45/fsfreader/README.md

 ---------|-------
 -f --file|The path and name of the input file.
 This must be a FSF file.
 -d --directory|Optional.
 The output directory where the content of the FSF file will be saved.
 If ths parameter is omitted, the files are written into the current directory.
+-v --verbose|This makes the program very noisy.
+It prints out how it internaly follows the block structure of the input file.
 -h --help|A small help that explains the available parameters.